-Perez, now 60, is behind bars at the Lansing Correctional Facility, according to his Kansas Sex Offender Registry.
+Perez, now 62, is behind bars at the Lansing Correctional Facility, according to the Kansas Sex Offender Registry.
 He was found guilty of 28 crimes in Sedgwick County District Court in Kansas in 2015.
 He was convicted of first-degree murder, eight counts of rape, eight other sex crimes, eight counts of making false writing and three counts of aggravated assault.

-The story of the rural Kansas compound, its survivors and Daniel Perez is being told on a new episode of Dateline, which airs on NBC Friday, August 7, 2020 at 9/8C.
+The story of the rural Kansas compound, its survivors and Daniel Perez was told on an episode of “Dateline” that originally aired August 7, 2020, on NBC.

 Here’s what you need to know: